tw: slight nsfw language and talk of objectification and sexualisation

 As my senior fall concludes and my last semester waits around the corner, I’ve been thinking about relationships a lot.
 I find it interesting and exciting that these people are the ones I might tell my kids about, the “college friends” that will inevitably pop up in all of my stories of my college shenanigans.
 And as a result, I’ve been thinking about the people I want to surround myself with.

-Recently at a late night conversation, we were In a healthy, accountable way.
+Recently at a late night conversation, we were discussing all the things we didn’t like about our friends.02 In a healthy, accountable way.
 This is a good thing to do.
 As we did this, I realized that often the critiques I had of my female friends were so vastly trivial compared to the ones of my male friends.

 “He tends to ignore people if they have nothing interesting to say, particularly women” versus “She was somewhat difficult to deal with while going through her breakup.”
 “He surrounds himself with questionable people that make me feel uncomfortable and unsafe at parties” versus “She sometimes is very sensitive and we have to be extra mindful of our words.”
 “He has a habit of getting physically violent when he’s upset or angry” versus “She sometimes is really needy.”